Susannah Morrisey: Departure and death

-When Pinder decided to leave Brookside in 1998, Drury worried that Susannah would be written out too.
-Drury met with series creator Phil Redmond who assured her that the character would remain in the show.
+When Pinder decided to leave Brookside in 1998, Drury worried that Susannah would also be written out.
+She met series creator Phil Redmond who assured her that the character would remain in the show.
 Writers created another infidelity plot for Max to aid his departure.
-Max begins an affair with restaurant worker, Faye Spence (Joanne Zorian).
+Max begins an affair with restaurant worker Faye Spence (Joanne Zorian).
 Drury told a reporter from the Irish Independent that working on Brookside without Pinder would be "awful" and she would "miss him like mad".
 On-screen, Susannah becomes suspicious of Max having an affair.
-Susannah goes to confront Faye, but catches her in a passionate clinch with Max.
+Susannah goes to confront Faye, and catches her in a passionate clinch with Max.
 Pinder reprised the role the following year at the request of Brookside producers.
 They promised him that Max would be written differently to his prior stint.
 During his break, writers had evolved Susannah into a character with her own stories, such as the Shadwick affair.
 Drury believed that Susannah would not be happy with Max's return.
 She explained to Spavin (Daily Record) that "Susannah is bitter.
-Before she was just grief-stricken after losing her children and she moaned a lot - she was struggling a lot with two new babies.
+Before she was just grief-stricken after losing her children and she moaned a lot – she was struggling a lot with two new babies.
 Then she found out about Faye."
 She added that Susannah would not remain angry with Max but they could never return to how they once were.
 Susannah ultimately becomes more accepting of Max for the sake of her children.
 Pinder added "perhaps Max and Susannah are a bit stuck together."

-In 2000, it was announced that would be leaving the role, which Drury had known about her departure for one year prior.
-Dury told Will Scott from Newsquest that when she informed producers of her decision to leave, they convinced her to stay another year.
+In 2000, it was announced that Drury would be leaving the role; she had told producers of her departure a year before the announcement.
+She told Will Scott from Newsquest that when she informed producers of her decision to leave, they convinced her to stay another year.
 This allowed writers to create a dramatic exit story for Susannah.
 One aspect of her decision to leave was a long commute to work.
 Drury had to travel daily from her homes in London and Stratford-upon-Avon to the Brookside set, which is based in Liverpool.
 Drury believed that Susannah's stories "went a bit daft" after her many ordeals.
-In addition, Drury knew that Susannah's story had been completed.
-She told Maxine Gordon from The Press that "I felt as a character, Susannah has gone as far as she can go."
-Producers decided to kill the character off in a mystery Whodunit storyline.
+In addition, she told Maxine Gordon from The Press that "I felt as a character, Susannah has gone as far as she can go."
+Producers decided to kill the character off in a mystery whodunit storyline.
 Drury was surprised they wanted to kill her off because she had always viewed Susannah as "a survivor".
 She told Gordon that "she has gone through so much, I never thought they would do something horrible to her."
 Despite her shock, she was happy to receive such as dramatic exit storyline.
 Drury described it as "the most brutal story line to leave on" and she was "quite excited" when she read her final scripts because "there were a lot of twists and turns."